searchpatent/searchpatent/README.md

-# searchpatent
-trademark search engine
+# A trademark search engine.

+Main functions:
+1. Contextual search in the register of registered trademarks.
+2. Image search.